 The main downside of most travel telescopes is the flimsiness of the tripod that comes with them.
 It’ll cause problems from finding your object through the finderscope to unstable views of your object in the sky.

-With a shaky tripod you won’t be satisfied, believe me.
-My article about telescope tripod upgrade covers ways of remedying this.
+With a shaky tripod, you won’t be satisfied, believe me – check out my article about a telescope tripod upgrades.

 Looking for something cheaper…